 There are no symptoms in the early stages of osteoporosis.
 Many times, people will have a fracture before learning they have the disease.

-Pain almost anywhere in the spine can be caused by fractures of the bones of the spine.
+Fractures of the bones of the spine can cause pain almost anywhere in the spine.
 These are called compression fractures.
 They often occur without an injury.
 The pain occurs suddenly or slowly over time.

 Treatment for osteoporosis may involve: